 2015 saw UNCG earn seven all-conference awards including Caylin Prillaman being named SoCon Freshman of the Year.
-Chesney White and Georgia Brown earned first team honors while Zoe Fishman, Ashley Eddleman and Regan Lehman were picked for the All-SoCon Second Team.
+Chesney White and Brown earned first team honors while Zoe Fishman, Ashley Eddleman and Lehman were picked for the All-SoCon Second Team.
 In addition to being named SoCon Freshman of the Year, Prillaman was selected for the All-Freshman team with Gabbi Charles.

 In 2015, UNCG faced three nationally ranked teams in Kentucky (23), Virginia Tech (10) and defending national champions Florida State (2).
 The Spartans topped NC State on the road, 2-0, for their first win over an ACC team since defeating Wake Forest in 2012.
+The Blue and Gold finished the season 9-9-3, garnering a 6-2-1 conference mark to earn the No. 3 seed in the SoCon Tournament.

 Coll has 20 total years of Division I soccer coaching experience including previous experience at University of Nevada Las Vegas (UNLV), Penn State University and Saint Francis University of Pennsylvania.